The Tenuous Relationship Between Dairy and Acne

 These chemical processes happen when hormones send messages and signals throughout the body.
 In addition to helping the body function properly, certain messages or signals might also contribute to acne formation.

 The following chart displays some milk and dairy products and how they might affect the body's metabolism.
 Recall from the discussion above that the hormones insulin and IGF-1 and the protein mTORC1 can lead to acne formation.3 Inflammation is also considered to be a major cause of acne.

 The Bottom Line

-Although researchers have not established a causal link between dairy and acne, you may find it beneficial to see if limiting dairy intake improves your acne.
+Although researchers have not established a causal link between dairy and acne, you might find it beneficial to see if limiting dairy intake (milk in particular) improves your acne.
 Don't stress out about it too much since there is not enough evidence to compel us to eliminate dairy in order to reduce acne, but it could be an interesting experiment if you'd like to try it.

 Keep in mind that if, by eliminating dairy, you end up reducing calories, it may simply be the reduction in calories that temporarily helps to reduce your acne.

 - Kucharska, A., Szmurlo, A. & Sinska, B. Significance of diet in treated and untreated acne vulgaris.
 Postepy Dermatol.
 Alergol.
 33, 81-86 (2016). https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4884775/

 - Burris, J., Rietkerk, W. & Woolf K. Relationships of self-reported dietary factors and perceived acne severity in a cohort of New York young adults.
 J. Acad.
 Nutr.
 Diet.
 114, 384-392 (2014). https://www.ncbi.nlm.nih.gov/pubmed/24412232